-BoneWare Fork - Arm and Hand Bone Names
+BoneWare Fork - Left Arm, Wrist and Finger Bone Names

 BoneWare Knife - Femur Bone (Area) Names

-The BoneWare Knife design closely approximates the hip connection end, but the knee end was flattened and widened to create the knife.
+The BoneWare knife design closely approximates the hip connection end, but the knee end was flatteneed and widened to create the knife blade.

 Note: The spoon design was taken from Shakespeare's play, Hamlet.
 The young Prince Hamlet was contemplating mortality while holding Yorick's skull.
 Yorick was the court jester who died.

 - Supraorbital Process (Eyebrow Area)

 - Ethmoid Bone (The bone that divides each nostril)

 - Sphenoid Bone (This bone also goes behind the eyeball)